-Elements of a full lead service line replacement plan to consider:
+Elements of a full lead service line replacement program to consider:

 How many LSLs exist in our community, and where are they located?

 The number of LSLs and their geographic distribution within the community affects the scale of the task, budget implications and the impacted population.
 The initiative must include plans intended to meet the needs of low-income and minority communities, target replacement efforts and coordinate with other infrastructure projects.
 The availability of information about the number of LSLs may differ considerably among utilities, particularly for older systems or where systems were acquired and complete records were not transferred.

 There are many possible sources of information to help determine where lead service lines are located, including: